jaxon330/Project-2_Budget-management/readme.md

 <!-- About Project -->
 <!-- ABOUT THE PROJECT -->
-## Budget Managment
+## Budget Management

 ## Introduction
-The Pesonal Expense Recorder App helps to record and categorize, monitor and control expenses.
+The Budget Management App helps to record and categorize, monitor and control expenses.
 With it's user-friendly interface users can easily add a new expense, find, edit and delete existing expense from the list.
 And also this app has filter which categorize expenses by date.

 ## TECHNOLOGY USED